AusClimateService/npcp/reports/phase1/phase1_report.md

 > Summary: For the cross validation task,
 > relatively large biases persist in the precipitation climatology
-> even after applying the univariate bias correction methods.
+> even after applying the univariate methods.
 > A simple replication of the training data outperforms all methods.
 > The QDM method tends to perform better than QME,
 > which in turn performs better than ECDFm.